-Living Well NLP is a blog about improvements and new developments in NLP (Neuro-Linguistic Programming).
-It has 3 main purposes:
+Living Well NLP is Joy Livingwell’s blog about improvements and new developments in life coaching and therapy that can help you help your clients.

 On these pages you’ll find what I and others have discovered (or are discovering right now) about:

 - More effective ways to help people you work with get good results.